jundalisay/superb/content/en/research/sismondi/economy/chapter-7.md

-+++
+---
+heading: "Chapter 7"
-title= "Population"
+title: "Population"
-date= 2022-03-27
+date: 2022-03-16
-image= "/covers/sismondi.jpg"
+image: "/covers/sismondi.jpg"
-description= "Quesnay's was the second system in political economy called the 'territorial system' or 'the system of the economists'" linkb= "/research/sismondi/economy/chapter-6" linkbtext= "Chapter 6" linkf= "/research/sismondi/economy/chapter-7b" linkftext= "Chapter 7b"
-+++
+description: "Political economists must always take 2 elements together"
+---

 <!-- We have defined political economy, as being the investigation of the means, by which the greatest number of men in a given state may participate in the highest degree of physical happiness, so far as it depends on government.  -->

-Political economists must always take two elements together= <!--  must always be received in connexion by the legislature; -->
+Political economists must always take 2 elements together: <!--  must always be received in connexion by the legislature; -->

 1. The increase of happiness in intensity
 2. Its diffusion among all classes of people